Vanille-N/meander.typ/docs/docs.typ

   The overflow is in black, and is naturally followed by native text in red.
 ]

-As for #arg(overflow: text), it is similarly best suited in conjunction with #arg(placement: box), and simply writes the text after the end of the layout.
+Similarly #arg(overflow: text) is similarly best suited in conjunction with #arg(placement: box), and simply writes the text after the end of the layout.
 #twocols[
   #show-code("overflow-text/doc", resize: -2pt)